 You’ll often see professional associations offering continued learning opportunities, certifications, networking and other ways to advance careers.
 This type of content could be appealing to members of all types of organizations.

 It may take a bit of testing and analysis to figure out how to best communicate with your unique membership, but recent statistics can give you a starting point.
 For example, 54% of consumers want to see more video content this year.
 Just keep in mind that if you want to offer content as a member perk, you’ll have to make sure it stays exclusive and not available to the general public.
-Or at the very least, your members get exclusive access for a
+Or at the very least, your members get exclusive access for a time first.

 People love discounts.
 The vast majority (94%) of US consumers report using coupons when shopping, and younger generations are proving even more deal savvy than their elders.

 One of the biggest benefits of offering discounts as a membership perk is that you can frame it as a way members can offset the cost of membership.
 In fact, a simple calculation could illustrate how regular redemption can save members more than they pay, in some cases, much more.

 Organizations that bring people together under a common interest are often seen offering industry discounts.
 These groups can add a lot of value by targeting deals that their audience will love.
 For example, sporting clubs often negotiate members-only deals at sporting goods stores, gyms, event tickets and the like because those are things their members are likely to be buying anyway.